stephenbradshaw/stephenbradshaw.github.io/_posts/2025-04-09-gcp-service-C2-forwarding-part-2.markdown

 The final URL will be accesible from within the Gateways section of your new API once its done deploying, mine was (similar to) `https://gateway-abcdefgh.uc.gateway.dev`.

-The architecture of this approach like the following.
+The architecture of this approach looks like the following.

 <p align="center">
   <img src="/assets/img/c2_architecture_basic_cr_apigw.png" alt="C2 with Cloud Run Fronting">